Always mobile with Ergobaby carriers and slings

 The newborn insert

 The newborn insert is an optional accessory and is used from birth (from 3.2 kg) up to around 4 months of age to ensure that your baby sits optimally and in an ergonomic position within the carrier.
 The insert ensures that your little one's legs are squatted and slightly spread out.
 The thighs are well supported and the back has a slightly rounded shape.
-The head and neck are also supported in the best possible way.
+The head and neck are also optimally supported.

 The newborn insert is placed inside the carrier to give even the smallest babies an optimal position.
 As soon as your baby is big enough, the insert is no longer needed.
-Please note, however, that not all Ergobaby carriers require a newborn insert.
+However, please note that not all Ergobaby carriers require a newborn insert.
 Therefore, when buying, you should pay attention to the weight or age from which you can use the carrier.
 Some models can be used from birth without a separate newborn insert.

 A carrier for every person